-1. This act shall be known and may be cited as the "Jobs, Trade and Democracy Act."
+8 1.
+This act shall be known and may be cited as the "Jobs, Trade9 and Democracy Act."

-- 2. The Legislature finds and declares that: - a.
-While New Jersey participates in the global economy and seeks to maximize the benefits and minimize the adverse impacts of international trade, some recent trade agreements have impacts significantly beyond the bounds of traditional trade matters, such as tariffs and quotas, and can undermine New Jersey's constitutionally guaranteed authority to protect the public health, safety and welfare; - b.
-Negotiations for those agreements often are not conducted in a transparent manner and do not provide meaningful consultation with states regarding their impact on state and local laws; - c.
-Many of those agreements, lacking meaningful human rights, labor, and environmental standards, have put New Jersey workers and businesses at a disadvantage when competing with firms operating in jurisdictions with lower standards; - d.
-In addition, some trade agreements have eroded traditional state autonomy in procurement matters by requiring state governments to accord foreign suppliers of goods and services treatment no less favorable than that afforded to in-state suppliers, by stipulating that state contract specifications shall not burden trade any more than necessary and shall limit supplier qualifications to those that are essential to the performance of the contract; - e.
-In some cases, the federal government has obtained approval for trade agreements from governors, binding states to the terms the trade agreements without consent from legislatures; - f.
-Because of the important historic role of state legislatures in preserving the traditional state authority over procurement policy under the U.S. system of federalism, and the other wide-ranging impacts of trade agreements on the ability of this State to protect the public health, safety and welfare, decisions about such agreements should be made only with the involvement of the State Legislature, and only after the public has been adequately informed and has openly debated the issues involved.
+2. The Legislature finds and declares that:

+12 While New Jersey participates in the global economy and a. seeks to maximize the benefits and minimize the adverse impacts of 13 international trade, some recent trade agreements have impacts 14 15 significantly beyond the bounds of traditional trade matters, such as 16 tariffs and quotas, and can undermine New Jersey's constitutionally 17 guaranteed authority to protect the public health, safety and welfare; 18 Negotiations for those agreements often are not conducted in b.
+19 a transparent manner and do not provide meaningful consultation 20 with states regarding their impact on state and local laws;

+c.
+Many of those agreements, lacking meaningful human rights, labor, and environmental standards, have put New Jersey workers and businesses at a disadvantage when competing with firms operating in jurisdictions with lower standards;

+d.
+In addition, some trade agreements have eroded traditional state autonomy in procurement matters by requiring state governments to accord foreign suppliers of goods and services treatment no less favorable than that afforded to in-state suppliers, by stipulating that state contract specifications shall not burden trade any more than necessary and shall limit supplier qualifications to those that are essential to the performance of the contract;

+e.
+In some cases, the federal government has obtained approval for trade agreements from governors, binding states to the terms the trade agreements without consent from legislatures;

+35 f.
+Because of the important historic role of state legislatures in 36 preserving the traditional state authority over procurement policy 37 under the U.S. system of federalism, and the other wide-ranging 38 impacts of trade agreements on the ability of this State to protect 39 the public health, safety and welfare, decisions about such 40 agreements should be made only with the involvement of the State 41 Legislature, and only after the public has been adequately informed 42 and has openly debated the issues involved.

-- 3. For the purposes of this act: - The "Citizens' Commission on Jobs, Trade and Democracy" or "commission" means the "Citizen's Commission on Jobs, Trade and Democracy" established pursuant to section 5 of this act.
+44 3.
+For the purposes of this act:

+The "Citizens' Commission on Jobs, Trade and Democracy" or "commission" means the "Citizen's Commission on Jobs, Trade and Democracy" established pursuant to section 5 of this act.